open-energy-transition/KPI-OSM/README.md

 # KPI-OSM
-This repository includes individual scripts but also a web interface to see your progress here: https://open-energy-transition.github.io/KPI-OSM/
+This repository includes individual scripts but also a web interface to see your progress here: https://open-energy-transition.github.io/KPI-OSM/ <br>
 The web interface only includes 3 kpi tools for now.

 ## 🔄 Before and after script